cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Updates

+**2023/9/27**: Added a `PrepImageForClipVision` to prepare your images for IPAdapters and get generally better results.
+See below for details.
+Note that this is useful for any clip vision encoded image, not only IPAdapter.

 **2023/9/17**: Better image handling, lower memory usage.
 Changed how the noise is generated.

 **2023/9/15**: Huge code cleanup!
 I streamlined the node structure for a tidier workflow. **IMPORTANT** this is a breaking update, we don't need the dedicated clip vision encoder anymore.
 Please check the new included workflows.
 Also introduced the new `noise` option, see below for details.